-The following excerpt is from chapter seven of Spurgeon’s Sermons, vol. VII, titled, Christ Triumphant.
+The following excerpt is from Sermon VII of Spurgeon’s Sermons, vol. 7, titled, “Christ Triumphant.”

 Your battles with Satan shall turn to your advantage.
 You shall become all the richer for your antagonists.
 The more numerous they shall be, the greater shall be your share of the spoil.
 Your tribulation shall work patience, and your patience experience, and your experience hope—a hope that taketh not ashamed.
 Through this much tribulation shall you inherit the kingdom, and by the very attacks of Satan shall you be helped the better to enjoy the rest which remaineth to the people of God.
 Put yourselves in array against sin and Satan.
 All ye that bend the bow shoot at them, spare no arrows, for your enemies are rebels against God.
 Go ye up against them, put your feet upon their necks, fear not, neither be ye dismayed, for the battle is the Lord’s and he will deliver them into your hands.
 Be ye very courageous, remembering that you have to fight with a stingless dragon.
 He may hiss, but his teeth are broken and his poison fang extracted.
 You have to do battle with an enemy already scarred by your Master’s weapons.
 You have to fight with a naked foe.
 Every blow you give him tells upon him, for he has nothing to protect him.
 Christ hath stripped him naked, divided his armor, and left him defenseless before his people.
 Be not afraid.
 The lion may howl, but rend you in pieces he never can.
 The enemy may rush in upon you with hideous noise and terrible alarms, but there is no real cause of fear.
 Stand fast in the Lord.
 Ye war against a king who hath lost his crown; ye fight against an enemy which cheek bones have been smitten, and the joints of whose loins have been loosed.
 Rejoice, rejoice ye in the day of battle, for it is for you the beginning of an eternity of triumph.